pypa/packaging.python.org/source/specifications/simple-repository-api.rst

   format, in :pep:`700`
 * June 2023: renaming the field which provides package metadata independently from a package, in :pep:`714`

+.. rubric:: Footnotes

+.. [#f1] The desirable experience for users is that once a file is yanked, when a human being is currently trying to directly install a yanked file, that it fails as if that file had been deleted.
+However, when a human did that awhile ago, and now a computer is just continuing to mechanically follow the original order to install the now yanked file, then it acts as if it had not been yanked.

 .. _HTML5: https://html.spec.whatwg.org/